momolabo7/portfolio/content/mc/research_common_sense_change.md

 - Girl believes that looking at face is disrespectful in conversation and should look at body, breasts, etc. Basically the reverse of "eyes up here!".
   - hook: looking at face is intrusive and embarassing, but it's rude to look away while talking so looking at the body is fine.

+- Girl believes that guys catcalling and making remarks about their body crudely is a great compliment.
+  - hook: todo